-This has been reviewed on twenty seven occasions by Adult Social Care and Health Senior Management Team and a discussion between the Executive Director and Cabinet Member.
+This has been reviewed on twenty-eight occasions by Adult Social Care and Health Senior Management Team and a discussion between the Executive Director and Cabinet Member.

-The latest review on week beginning 5 April 2021 notes that following ongoing work by officers the current position is that most building-based planned respite services continue to remain closed.
-Emergency respite provision has been offered, both through building-based services or through outreach services to an individual's home where safe and appropriate to do so.
+The latest review on week beginning 19 April 2021 notes that following ongoing work by officers the current position is that most building-based planned respite services continue to remain closed.
+Emergency respite provision has been offered, both through buildingbased services or through outreach services to an individual's home

-Officers will continue working towards re-opening a centre within the County to offer respite in a Covid-secure environment when it is safe to do so.
+Officers continue working towards re-opening a centre within the County to offer respite in a Covid-secure environment when it is safe to do so.